 - Copy the code (lines 1 through 256) from the GitHub page and paste it in to the Arduino IDE, completely replacing any code that was created by default in the new sketch.

 - Scroll down to line 30 in the Arduino IDE which should read: volatile int ledPin = 13; // the pin that the LED is attached to, needs to be a PWM pin.

 - Replace the number 13 with 6, which is the PWM pin that we used when building the circuit.
 If you used a different PWM pin number, insert that instead.

-- Save the sketch, and then choose ‘Sketch -> Verify/Compile’ in the Arduino IDE.
+- Whichever version you used, save the sketch, and then choose ‘Sketch -> Verify/Compile’ in the Arduino IDE.
 All being well the sketch should compile, but if there are any errors they will be displayed in the console below the sketch.
 Really the only thing that could go wrong is if you didn’t cut and paste all of the code or left some of the default code in when pasting.

 - Now choose ‘Sketch -> Upload’ in the IDE.
 Again wait for the sketch to compile and upload – hopefully you will get a success message in the console.
 If not check you have the correct board, COM port and processor (if applicable) selected and try again.
 Some boards have to be restarted by unplugging or hitting a reset button on the board just before uploading, so if you’re having trouble just consult the many troubleshooting guides online.

 Assuming the sketch compiled and uploaded, it is time to perform some tests:

 - Open the Serial Monitor in the Arduino IDE using ‘Tools -> Serial Monitor’.
 This should connect automatically to the Nano.

 - Check at the bottom right of the Serial Monitor window that the two drop-downs have ‘Newline’ and ‘9600’ selected respectively.